JoelJJM/Weather-App/README.md

+This application was built using the openweather api and their inbuild coordinate converter.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.